big-data-and-economics/big-data-class-materials/README.md

 - Provide examples of skill sets to be used on problem sets in class
 - Grade your problem sets within two weeks (i.e. before the next problem set is due)
     - Post all problem set solutions to the repository within a week of the problem set being due
-- Check the GitHub Issues tab (for all repositories) at least once per day to answer questions
+- Check all GitHub `Issues` and Discussions tabs at least once per day to answer questions

 ### For students